 The Board participates in an Annual Board Retreat and Strategy Refresh to discuss both the strategic roadmap and policies of the Company, and a review of the Company's vision and Mission.
-For the year 2012, the Board held its annual retreat on November 9-10, 2012 in Makati City.
-For the year 2013, the Board is scheduled to have its annual retreat on November 8 and 9.
+For the year 2013, the Board held its annual retreat on December 16, 2013 at the Company's principal address in Taguig City.